elastic/kibana/rfcs/text/0015_ols_phase_1.md

 # 7. How we teach this

-Updates to the saved object service's documentation to describe the different `classification`s would be required.
+Updates to the saved object service's documentation to describe the different `accessClassification`s would be required.
 Like other saved object security controls, we want to ensure that engineers understand that this only "works" when the security wrapper is applied.
 Creating a bespoke instance of the saved objects client, or using the raw repository will intentionally bypass these authorization checks.

 # 8. Unresolved questions